remotion-dev/github-unwrapped-2021/README.md

 ## License

-The code in this repository is licensed under MIT.
+The code in this repository: Licensed under MIT.
 The Remotion library: Notice that for some entities a company license is needed.
 Read the terms here.